sooubh/legalDoc/documentation-and-planning/WORKFLOW_DOCUMENTATION.md

 **Steps:**

-1. **Trigger**: After main analysis completes
+1. **Trigger**: This workflow is triggered after the main document analysis is complete.
-2. **API Call**: `generateVisualizationsWithGemini()` with:
+2. **API Call**: The `generateVisualizationsWithGemini()` function is called, sending the document content, language, and party labels to the Gemini API.

-   - Document content
-   - Language
-   - Party labels

 3. **Response Processing**:

-   - Timeline data extraction
-   - Flow diagram generation
-   - Responsibilities matrix creation
+   - The API response is processed to extract data for timelines, flow diagrams, and responsibility matrices.

-4. **UI Update**: `Visualizations` component renders:
+4. **UI Update**: The `Visualizations` component renders the generated diagrams and tables.
-   - Mermaid flowcharts
-   - Timeline diagrams
-   - Responsibilities table

 #### 2.2 Diagram Rendering Workflow